kentcb/WorkoutWotch/README.md

 |8: Conclusion|Summary and Demo|http://youtu.be/R8DZPFD-bso|

-# What's the technology stack?
+# What's the Technology Stack?

 The app was written on a Mac using C# and the Xamarin tool chain.
 It is highly reactive - and often functional - in nature.
 Almost all code is covered by a comprehensive suite of unit tests.